 Watch Now: How to Grow and Care for an African Milk Tree

 African Milk Tree Care

-> This succulent likes indirect but bright sunlight: a southern-facing window will work well for it indoors, or an outdoor spot with partial sun.
+This succulent likes indirect but bright sunlight.
+A southern-facing window will work well for it indoors or an outdoor spot with partial sun.
 Full sun is suitable as long as the summers are not too consistently hot.
 Extra watering may be needed to offset too much bright sunlight.

-> This plant is not too fussy about soil but good drainage is essential.
+This plant is not too fussy about soil but good drainage is essential.
 Heavy clay soils may hamper growth, and impede drainage.
-Since this plant is a good choice for xeriscaping, sandy soils are a good fit, and sandy loam probably best of all.
+Since this plant is a good choice for xeriscaping, sandy soils are a good fit, and sandy loam probably works best of all.

-> Being a succulent, the African milk tree doesn't need much water.
+Being a succulent, the African milk tree doesn't need much water.
 If there is a very bad drought, consider supplemental watering at the roots.
 But otherwise normal rainfall should be sufficient.
 Indoor specimens should be watered moderately once a week.
-Let the soil dry out between waterings, to mimic its natural habitat.
+Let the soil dry out between each watering to mimic its natural habitat.

-> Temperature and Humidity
+Temperature and Humidity

 This drought-tolerant plant enjoys a dry or arid climate and can tolerate fairly hot temperatures.
 If grown in a place with very hot summers, the plant should be located in a spot with indirect sunlight or partial shade, to avoid overheating.
 This plant doesn't need any extra humidity, and growing it in an environment that is too humid may cause issues such as fungus or pests.